markwest1972/johnny_five_intro/exercises/06_adding_mqtt_to_the_mix.md

   - brighter
   - dimmer
 5. You should see your actuators reacting to the commands, and a response showing up in your web based MQTT Client.
+6. If you don't like these commands, or want to have seperate communication topics for the LED and Servo, feel free to update the code to reflect this!

 ## Learning Summary ##